 Figure 32: Code Snippet showing the function to upload a new image

-For instance, the function “upload_new_image” shown above is to upload a VM image to CloudLab.
-It first takes a connection to the OpenStack instance as the input, and asks the user to enter the parameters of a host, such as the image location on disk, disk and/or container’s format.
-After that, it calls mmap to map the image file to the memory and upload the images.
-Finally, it specify the attributes (e.g., image_name, flavor_name, network_name, instance_name) of the image on CloudLab.
+For instance, the function “upload_new_image” shown above is to upload a VM image to the user’s OpenStack instance in CloudLab.
+It first takes a connection to the OpenStack instance as the input, and asks the user to enter the image parameters, such as the image location on disk, disk and/or container’s format.
+After that, it calls mmap to map the image file to the memory and uploads the images.
+Finally, it specifies the attributes (e.g., image_name, flavor_name, network_name, instance_name) of the image on the remote OpenStack instance.

 Another critical function is the function “update_hosts_file”.
-It takes the IP address of the CTL node, and modify the hosts file to include a new entry “CTL [CTL_current_IP_address]”.
+It takes the IP address of the CTL node, and modifies the hosts file to include a new entry “CTL [CTL_current_IP_address]”.
 Therefore, this function first allocates and deletes the existing entry of CTL in the hosts file.
 Then, it appends the IP address of the CTL into the hosts file.
 We do this because OpenStack APIs rely heavily on the JSON calls, which embed CTL in their URLs.
 Since every time we have a new OpensStack instance, the CTL could be a new one.
-We call this function accommodate to the newly assigned CTL host.
+We call this function to accommodate the newly assigned CTL host.

-G. Testing Program (TesterScript.py)
+Testing Program (TesterScript.py)

 In the script, we first ask the user to input the IP address of the CTL before any function call is invoked.
 This allow the program calls the function update_hosts_file .
-This will also ensure that our authentication using the keystone service does not face any difficulties, as it will also call stored procedures using the CTL acronym.
+This also ensures that our authentication using the Keystone (OpenStacks authentication client) service does not face any difficulties, as it will also call stored procedures (JSON calls) using the CTL acronym.